 The Chalk River nuclear isotope reactor license has been renewed, but will be decommissioned by 2028.
 The reactor supplies about 50 percent of the world's supply of Tc99m.

-April 2, 2018 – The Canadian Nuclear Safety Commission (CNSC) announced March 29 that it renewed Canadian Nuclear Laboratories’ (CNL) Nuclear Research and Test Establishment Operating License for the Chalk River Laboratories (CRL) site. as of 2016, it was the world’s largest production reactor for medical nuclear imaging isotopes.
+April 2, 2018 – The Canadian Nuclear Safety Commission (CNSC) announced March 29 that it renewed Canadian Nuclear Laboratories’ (CNL) Nuclear Research and Test Establishment Operating License for the Chalk River Laboratories (CRL) site.
+It was previously the world’s largest production reactor for medical nuclear imaging isotopes.
 However, the decision includes a plan to transition to shutdown and preparation for decommissioning by 2028.

 The decision followed a public hearing Jan.
 23–25, 2018.
 The new license will be valid from April 1, 2018 until March 31, 2028.